saganaga/Home_Sales/README.md

 To use SparkSQL to determine key metrics about home sales data.
 To use Spark to create temporary views, partition the data, cache and uncache a temporary table, and verify that the table has been uncached.
 ## Overview
 The to-do list is the following:
-- [ ] A Spark DataFrame is created from the dataset
+- [x] A Spark DataFrame is created from the dataset
-- [ ] A temporary table of the original DataFrame is created
+- [x] A temporary table of the original DataFrame is created
-- [ ] A query is written that returns the average price, rounded to two decimal places, for a four-bedroom house that was sold in each year
+- [x] A query is written that returns the average price, rounded to two decimal places, for a four-bedroom house that was sold in each year
-- [ ] A query is written that returns the average price, rounded to two decimal places, of a home that has three bedrooms and three bathrooms
+- [x] A query is written that returns the average price, rounded to two decimal places, of a home that has three bedrooms and three bathrooms
-- [ ] A query is written that returns the average price of a home with three bedrooms, three bathrooms, two floors, and is greater than or equal to 2,000 square feet for each year built rounded to two decimal places
+- [x] A query is written that returns the average price of a home with three bedrooms, three bathrooms, two floors, and is greater than or equal to 2,000 square feet for each year built rounded to two decimal places
-- [ ] A query is written that returns the view rating for the average price for homes that are greater than or equal to $350,000, rounded to two decimal places.
+- [x] A query is written that returns the view rating for the average price for homes that are greater than or equal to $350,000, rounded to two decimal places.
 (The output shows the run time for this query.)
-- [ ] A cache of the temporary "home_sales" table is created and validated
+- [x] A cache of the temporary "home_sales" table is created and validated
-- [ ] The query from step 6 is run on the cached temporary table, and the run time is computed
+- [x] The query from step 6 is run on the cached temporary table, and the run time is computed
-- [ ] A partition of the home sales dataset by the "date_built" field is created, and the formatted parquet data is read
+- [x] A partition of the home sales dataset by the "date_built" field is created, and the formatted parquet data is read
-- [ ] A temporary table of the parquet data is created
+- [x] A temporary table of the parquet data is created
-- [ ] The query from step 6 is run on the parquet temporary table, and the run time is computed
+- [x] The query from step 6 is run on the parquet temporary table, and the run time is computed
-- [ ] The "home_sales" temporary table is uncached and verified
+- [x] The "home_sales" temporary table is uncached and verified
 ## Results
+For results see Home_Sales.ipynb file.